 |Focus and Scope|

-Scientists and experts in Arabic Language, Literature and Education are invited to contribute in this Journal.
-The journal requires original, research-based and unpublished articles which are not currently under review for publication in another journal.
-The submitted articles are subject to review by editors, editorial boards and reviewers.
-Violating our guidelines will cause article rejection without any review.
+Scientists and experts on Islamic communication and broadcasting are invited to contribute to this Journal.
+Journals require original, research-based and unpublished articles that are not currently being reviewed for publication in other journals.
+Submitted articles must be reviewed by the editor, editorial board, and reviewers.
+Violating our guidelines will result in article disapproval without any review.

-The articles must be written in English or Arabic within 3000-7000 words including text, tables and pictures, notes, references, and attachments.
-An abstract within 180-250 words and 3 key words must be attached for every submission.
+The articles must be written in English or Indonesian within 3000-7000 words including text, tables and pictures, notes, references, and attachments.
+An abstract within 100-150 words and 3 key words must be attached for every submission.
 Lughawiyyāt only accepts electronic based/ OJS (Online Journal System) based submission.

 Every notes must appear in the text in the form of citation.
-This article adopts Manual TURABIYAN bibliography.
+This article adopts Manual CHICAGO bibliography.

 Articles should be prepared by following author guidelines in the PDF article template: